 All units are assessed by a designated assessor using a range of methods.
 This will include direct observations in the workplace, a portfolio of evidence and written assignments.

-Before a learner begins this qualification, an Initial Assessment is undertaken.
-Learners will need to be working or on a practical placement in a setting for the duration of the course as they need to show competence in both skills and knowledge.
+Learners will need to be working in a either a primary school (not Reception class), secondary school or college, for the duration of the course as they need to show competence in both skills and knowledge.

 Additional Costs and Information